Prescriptive and prohibitive rules of hygiene. Social norms

 Aggressive behavior

-Physiminutka.
-Compose words from a set of letters related to the topic of the lesson, decomposed into different parts classroom.
-Each group has letters of its own color (one token on the desk).
+Physical minute.
+From a set of letters, make up words related to the topic of the lesson, arranged in different parts classroom.
+Each group has letters of its own color (a token on the desk).

-Now stick the received word on a sheet and fix it on the board with magnets.
+Now stick the resulting word onto a piece of paper and secure it to the board with magnets.

-Now each group must find in the dictionary the definition of their word in a notebook, write it on the route sheet under the necessary image.
+Now each group must find the definition of their word in a notebook in the dictionary and write it down on the route sheet under the required image.
 Then you tell your classmates what you did.

-A habit is an established way of behaving (stereotype) in certain situations.
+Habit is an established way of behavior (stereotype) in certain situations.

-Russian proverb: "Sow a habit, reap a character."
+Russian proverb: “When you sow a habit, you reap a character.”

 custom ritual rite

-Ritual- a custom performed by special people in a strict sequence
+Ritual- a custom performed by special people in strict sequence

-Ceremony- a solemn ceremony, the procedure for doing something
+Ceremony- a solemn ceremony, the order of doing something

 ceremony

-Etiquette - a system of rules of conduct adopted in certain circles of society, an established procedure for behavior anywhere
+Etiquette is a system of rules of behavior accepted in certain circles of society, an established procedure for behavior somewhere

-Manners - external forms of human behavior that receive a positive or negative evaluation surrounding
+Manners are external forms of human behavior that receive positive or negative rating those around

 2. Serve as standards, models of behavior